 As part of the new short break duty, each local authority is required to publish a short break services statement so that families know what services are available, the eligibility criteria for these services and how the range of short breaks are designed to meet the local needs of families with disabled children.

-(The statement is currently under review and will be updated shortly).
+The statement is currently under review and will be updated in April 2016.

 What do we offer

 In Manchester we are continuing to offer a range of short breaks including sports, art, drama, playschemes, befriending and sitting in your own home.
 All our providers have access to training and we have breaks that are suitable for all ages and a range of disabilities.
-The Family Information Service can advise you on short breaks that meet the needs of your family - please call them on 0161 234 5001 or visit the Family Service Directory to find out more.
+Help and Support Manchester can advise you on short breaks that meet the needs of your family - please call them on 0161 234 5001.

 Manchester Metropolitan University's Centre for Cultural Studies and Children and Childhood completed an evaluation of Manchester's short breaks for disabled children.
 Their AHDC Evaluation report is available for anyone interested in our services.